-- Accurately articulates ideas in written and oral presentation.
+- Accurately articulate ideas in written and oral presentation.

-- Articulates original applications and synthesis of academic theories/frameworks, supporting them by citing valid sources.
+- Articulate original applications and synthesis of academic theories/frameworks, supporting them by citing valid sources.

-- Demonstrates knowledge of political system in written and oral work.
+- Demonstrate knowledge of political system in written and oral work.

-- Critiques own assumptions and those of others, validating them with substantial thinking and application of appropriate arguments.
+- Critique own assumptions and those of others, validating them with substantial thinking and application of appropriate arguments.